-In individual cases, above all surveillance against leftist and Islamist "terrorists", the surveillance can extend over many months, and in extreme cases even over several years.
-With such long periods of time, the advice "keep your head down" is hardly feasible, and the abundance of individual observations will inevitably give the surveillance operators a very comprehensive picture of the movements, contacts and social environment of the target(s).
+All these active countermeasures can or will be noticed by the surveillance forces, which is not without consequence.
+Detected countermeasures affect the investigations and surveillance activities themselves.
+First of all, the surveillance operators feel confirmed in their assumption that the target is relevant, since from the the movements, contacts and social environment of the target(s).
 On the other hand, only a long vacation in the South Seas or a well-considered adaptation of everyday life to accommodate the unwanted companions could help.
 How this can look in individual cases depends on the respective personal and social circumstances and cannot be generally recommended here.